Purchase Invoice for Small Businesses

 Match Purchase Order Form To Invoice

-Before making a payment, it’s crucial to match your purchase invoice with the original purchase order.
+Before making a payment, it’s crucial to match your purchase invoice with the original purchase requisition.
 This step ensures you’re being billed for the items, quantities, and prices you initially agreed upon.
 If you find any discrepancies, contact your supplier immediately to resolve the issue before processing the payment.

 Build Strong Supplier Relationships: